tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 }

 type WorkflowStatus struct {
-	// Actions is the list of rendered actions and their status.
+	// Actions is the map of rendered actions and their status'.
-	Actions RenderedActions `json:"actions,omitempty"`
+	Actions map[string]ActionStatus `json:"actions,omitempty"`

 	// StartedAt is the time the first action was requested.
 Nil indicates the workflow has not
 	// started.
 	StartedAt *metav1.Time `json:"startedAt,omitempty"`

 	// State describes the current state of the workflow.
-This fields represents a summation of
+For the workflow to enter the
-	// action states.
-Specifically, if all actions succeeded, the workflow will succeed.
-If one
+	// WorkflowStateSucceeded state all actions must be in ActionStateSucceeded.
+The Workflow will
-	// action fails, the workflow fails irrespective of previous action status'.
+	// enter a WorkflowStateFailed if 1 or more Actions fails.
-	State State `json:"state,omitempty"`
+	State WorkflowState `json:"state,omitempty"`

+	// Reason is a short CamelCase word or phrase describing why the Workflow entered
-	// Reason describes the reason for failure.
-It is only relevant when Result is ResultFailed.
+	// WorkflowStateFailed.
+It is not relevant when the State field is not WorkflowStateFailed.
-	// It is propogated from the failed action.
-	Reason Reason `json:"reason,omitempty"`
+	Reason string `json:"reason,omitempty"`

+	// Message is a free-form user friendly message describing why the Workflow entered the
+	// WorkflowStateFailed state.
+Typically, this is an elaboration on the Reason.
+It is not
+	// relevant when the State field is not WorkflowStateFailed.
+	Message string `json:"message,omitempty"`
 }

-// RenderedActions is a map of action name to RenderedAction. type RenderedActions map[string]ActionStatus

 // ActionStatus describes status information about an action. type ActionStatus struct {